Al-Walaja: Al-Badawi-Boom, the ancient olive tree

 Walaja is the site of Al-Badawi-Boom, an ancient olive tree claimed to be approximately 5,000-year-old and therefore the second oldest olive tree in the world after "The Sisters" olive trees in Bchaaleh, Northern Lebanon.

 'Ain el-Haniya spring

 The 'Ain el-Haniya spring (also spelled Ein Haniya or Hanniya) in the Rephaim Valley, located on village lands, but separated from it by the West Bank barrier, flows from among the ruins of a Roman nymphaeum and boasts a number of archaeological remains.
 It has historically been used as a source of water for people and flocks, for irrigation and for recreation.
-Once restoration and development work has been completed in 2018, the site was reopened as part of the Refa'im Valley Park, but only Israelis were allowed access to it.
+Once restoration and development work was completed in 2018, the site was reopened as part of the Refa'im Valley Park, but only Israelis were allowed access to it.
 A Christian tradition places here the baptism of the royal Ethiopian treasurer by the deacon Philip, known as the Evangelist, and the ruins of a Byzantine church are standing next to the spring.